opnfv/opnfvdocs/docs/how-to-use-docs/documentation-guide.rst

 ---------------------------------------------------
 OPNFV documentation is automated and integrated into our git & gerrit toolchains.

-We use RST document templates in our repositories and automatically render to HTML and PDF versions of the documents in our artifact store, our Wiki is also able to integrate these rendered documents directly allowing projects to use the revision controlled documentation process for project information, content and deliverables.
+We use RST document templates in our repositories and automatically render the documentation on docs.opnfv.org.
+Our Wiki is also able to integrate these rendered documents directly allowing projects to use the revision controlled documentation process for project information, content and deliverables.
 Read :ref:`this page <include-documentation>` which elaborates on how documentation is to be included within opnfvdocs.